gavinkendall/omg_waffles_bot/README.md

 sudo apt-get install ruby-all-dev

-sudo gem install twitter --include-dependencies
+sudo gem install twitter -include-dependencies

+These commands can be run from a Terminal window in modern Ubuntu Linux operating systems (such as Linux Mint).